Node.js Now Has TypeScript Type Stripping On By Default

 export type DirectionEnum = (typeof Direction)[keyof typeof Direction]

-extensions in your import statements, and the latter avoids surprises
+can use .ts extensions in your import statements, and the latter avoids surprises from